ChavisManzoniLab/MAS/README.md

 The interface should open \
 No more geek stuff for you 🥳

-## I wish to use my data with the base models

-Use the provided script and link to your folder.

 ## I wish to use my data and changes the models

-The analysis is using 2 differents inferences :
+The pipeline is using 2 differents inferences :

 One multianimal DeepLabCut model detecting the pup and the dam. \
 One Detectron2 model detecting the nest.